This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But when you come to Kuala Lumpur, be ready for the future.
-More importantly, the future better be ready for it.
+More importantly, the future better is ready for it.

-If seeing the world is an education, Kuala Lumpur is certainly is one of its greatest teachers.
-It is truly a practice in diversity and a must for every family to experience.
+If seeing the world is your education, Kuala Lumpur is certainly one of the greatest teachers.
+It is truly a practice of diversity and a must for every family to experience.

 More Malaysian Travel Tips